 So, your plants are thriving, but you want them to grow even faster.
 How to improve the growth rate of your plants?
 Check out our top three tips below:

 One of the top elements that affect growth rate?
 The condition of a plant’s bark.
 Plant bark is like your skin.
 When it’s damaged, pathogens seep in and cause infection.
 When this happens, your trees and shrubs devote all their energy to healing instead of growing.

 What kind of damage are we talking about?
-One of the most common injuries occurs from lawn mowers, edgers and weed trimmers.
-We get too close and cause small cuts and gouges in the bark.
+Some of the most common injuries occur from lawn mowers, edgers and weed trimmers, causing small cuts and gouges in the bark.

 Wildlife can also pose a threat.
-When the sun goes down and we’re all tucked in our comfy beds, burrowing little critters are busy trying to get ready for the winter.
+When the sun goes down, burrowing little critters are busy trying to get ready for the winter.
 One of the ways they do that is by nibbling at the new bark on your tree.
 The little pieces of bark are great for their nests and bedding areas.

-When you dig your hole… the wider the better.
-You’ll remove the surrounding grass and you’ll loosen up the soil for faster root growth.
-We recommend digging out at least 2-3 feet away from the trunk of the plant.
+When you dig your hole, wider is better.
+You’ll remove the surrounding grass, and you’ll loosen up the soil for faster root growth.
+We recommend digging out at least 2 to 3 feet away from the trunk of the plant.

 Mulch will keep weeds and lawn equipment away from your plants.
-Organic mulch will also insulate roots in the winter, add nutrients as it breaks down and help balance PH levels.
+Organic mulch will also insulate roots in the winter, adding nutrients as it breaks down and help balance PH levels.

 A tree in the woods provides its own mulch with several inches of leaves on the ground.
 We can imitate this by mulching the planting area with 3 to 4 inches of wood chips, chunk bark, straw, pine needles or shredded leaves.

 Fast-Growing-Trees.com sends you high quality plants with large, vibrant root systems.
-If you have any tree or planting questions, please call our helpful experts at 888-504-2001.
+If you have any tree or planting questions, please call our helpful experts…and check out our fast growers today!